Life Insurance for Liver Transplants

 Liver function tests and related labs.
 Underwriters commonly review your AST/ALT, bilirubin, alkaline phosphatase, INR, albumin, creatinine, and other labs depending on your history.
 The exact lab “targets” vary, but the underwriting theme is consistent: stable values over time are stronger than a single good lab report.

 Underlying cause of the transplant.
 The original reason for transplant matters.
 Carriers want to know if the cause is controlled or eliminated.
-For example, transplant due to hepatitis, autoimmune disease, metabolic disease, or other causes will each be viewed differently.
-Underwriters often look at whether there is recurrence risk and how well the root condition is managed.
+Transplant due to hepatitis C, autoimmune liver disease, alcoholic liver disease, non-alcoholic fatty liver disease, metabolic liver disease, or other causes will each be viewed differently.
+Underwriters assess recurrence risk and how well the root condition is currently managed.
+Hepatitis C cases where the virus has been cleared through treatment present meaningfully differently than cases where viral activity remains a factor — and carriers who understand this distinction tend to be the most favorable options for recipients whose hepatitis C is now resolved.

 Comorbidities.
 Many transplant recipients also manage conditions like hypertension, diabetes, kidney function concerns, or cardiovascular risk.
 These can influence outcomes significantly—sometimes more than the transplant itself if they create a broader risk profile.